RaphHaddad/blog/content/post/cyber-security-jargon-made-simple.md

 IT Professionals are guilty of using complicated jargon for things that can be explained in a simpler fashion.
 This post will attempt to clear up cyber security phrases that are casually thrown about by IT professionals.
-It’s aim is to educate non-technical people to make informed cyber security decisions.
+Its aim is to educate non-technical people to make informed cyber security decisions.

 ## Identity